 Her current creative projects are:

-An exploration in creating post-processing effects in Unity to capture the Science Fiction artist Moebius' visual aesthetic.
+An exploration in creating post-processing effects to capture the Science Fiction artist Moebius' visual aesthetic.
 This will take shape as a piece imagining Barnsley's Post-Industrial identity as a Sci-Fi planet.